sparshgoyal024/kk-sam/readme.md

 19. When prompted, provide the application details, this step might ask for multiple confirmations.

-20. Once done, you will be shown a API URL, execute in the browser, you should get output "Function Execution Successfuly"
+20. Once done, you will be shown a API URL, execute in the browser, you should get output "Function Executed Successfuly"

 21. Navigate to the DynamoDB and Check the Table for the new entries.